toptensoftware/flashy/flashy/README.md

 * Use USBIPD as [described here](https://learn.microsoft.com/en-us/windows/wsl/connect-usb), or
 * Install Flashy on both the Windows host and the WSL2 operating system and let it find itself.

-When flashy is launched in a WSL-2 environment with a `/dev/ttyS*` serial port name it will attempt to relaunch itself as a Windows process where it has access to the COM ports.
+When flashy is launched in a WSL-2 environment with a `COM*` serial port name it will attempt to relaunch itself as a Windows process where it has access to the COM ports.

 For this to work, Flashy needs to be installed as an npm global tool on both the Windows host